adamedx/PowerShellGraphDemo/README.md

 ## Usage

 To exercise the two samples, you'll need to load them in PowerShell.
-From the root of the cloned repository directory, run the commands below -- the second is only needed if you want to learn about using [Microsoft Autentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) in PowerShell, though this is the recommended approach for obtaining Graph access tokens:
+From the root of the cloned repository directory, run the commands below -- the second is only needed if you want to learn about using [Microsoft Authentication Library (MSAL)](https://github.com/AzureAD/microsoft-authentication-library-for-dotnet) in PowerShell, though this is the recommended approach for obtaining Graph access tokens:

 ```powershell
 . ./PowerShellGraphDemo.ps1 # For PowerShell script-only access to Graph